-Describes procedures and provides information about using the machine as a printer.
-This manual is included as a PDF file on the CD-ROM labeled "Printer Drivers and Utilities".
+Describes the procedures and provides necessary information about using this machine.
+This manual is included as a PDF file on the CD-ROM labeled "Operating Instructions".

-Network Printing Guide Operating Instructions (this manual)
+Network Printing Guide

-Describes procedures and provides information about setting up and using the machine as a printer in a network environment.
-We recommend you read this manual first.
-It is included as a PDF file on the CD-ROM labeled "Printer Drivers and Utilities".
+Describes the procedures and provides necessary information about setting up and using the printer under the network environment.
+We recommend this manual as your first choice to read, and it is included as a PDF file on the CD-ROM labeled "Operating Instructions" (this manual).

-POSTSCRIPT3 INTERFACE UNIT TYPE510 Operating Instructions Supplement
+PostScript 3 Operating Instructions Supplement

-Describes menus and features you can set using the PostScript 3 printer driver.
-This manual is included as a PDF file on the CD-ROM labeled "Printer Drivers and Utilities".
+Describes the menus and features you can set using the PostScript 3 printer driver.
+This manual is provided as a PDF file on the CD-ROM labeled "Oper-ating Instructions".